Health services

 Nationally consistent data on these services is not currently available, although some data are collected at the state/territory level.
 Under the National Strategy to Prevent and Respond to Child Sexual Abuse 2021–2030, a baseline analysis of specialist and community support services for victims and survivors of child sexual abuse is underway.
 Several activities will be undertaken as part of this work including an assessment by the Australian Institute of Health and welfare (AIHW) on the feasibility of developing a nationally consistent minimum data collection for the relevant support services.
 This project has the potential to build the foundations for improved availability of national specialist sexual violence services data in the longer term (AIHW 2022b).

-The Australian Government launched the National Redress Scheme in October 2020 for people who have experienced institutional child sexual abuse.
-As of 31 March 2021, the majority of applications (60%) from the scheme resulted in people accepting an offer of counselling and psychological care (DSS 2021).
+The National Redress Scheme commenced on 1 July 2018 for people who have experienced institutional child sexual abuse.
+As at 30 June 2025, 74% of people who accepted an offer of redress had also accepted an offer of counselling and psychological care (DSS 2025).
 Some of this counselling and psychological care may have been provided by specialist sexual violence services.

 For information on data development work being undertaken in relation to specialist FDSV services collections, please see Key information gaps and development activities.